projectsbyif/data-permissions-catalogue/_patterns/key-ceremony.md

 images:
   - url: /images/key-ceremony.svg

+advantages:
+  - consent requires multiple people to agree
+  - keys make consent difficult to forge

+limitations:
+  - requires infrastructure like keys and [insert noun for 'digital lock']
+  - people can pressured into agree and have no means to change their decision

 further_reading:
   - title: Meet the seven people who hold the keys to worldwide internet security
     url: https://www.theguardian.com/technology/2014/feb/28/seven-people-keys-worldwide-internet-security-web